mlte-team/mlte/docs/docs/mlte_mechanics.md

 from values.ranksums import RankSums from values.multiple_ranksums import MultipleRanksums

-# The full spec.
-Note that the Robustness Property contains conditions for both Robustness scenarios.
+# Define the Spec (Note that the Robustness Property contains conditions for both Robustness requirements)
 spec = Spec(
     properties={
         Fairness(